Pay & Benefits

 - Age Discrimination

 - Religion Discrimination

 - Disability Discrimination

 Family Medical Leave Act – FMLA Lawsuits and Claims in Dallas and Fort Worth

-The Family Medical Leave Act (FMLA) permits eligible employees of covered employers to take protected leave up to twelve weeks of leave in a twelve month period for a serious medical condition of the employee or the employee’s immediate family member, childbirth and adopting a child.
+The Family Medical Leave Act (FMLA) is an employment law that permits eligible employees of covered employers to take protected leave up to twelve weeks of leave in a twelve month period for a serious medical condition of the employee or the employee’s immediate family member, childbirth and adopting a child.
 Employers often violate employee’s FMLA rights by unlawfully refusing the employee protected leave, by interfering with the employee’s approved FMLA leave or by retaliating against the employee for requesting FMLA leave.
-When an employer violates the employee’s FMLA rights the employee is entitled to recover lost wages, liquidated damages (similar to punitive damages), attorney’s fees and other financial compensation.
-The employee may also be entitled to seek reinstatement to his or her job.
+When an employer violates the employee’s FMLA rights the employee can recover lost wages, liquidated damages (similar to punitive damages), attorney’s fees and other financial compensation.
+The employee may also seek reinstatement to his or her job.